Keats/vincentprouillet/content/articles/turning-a-laptop-into-cctv.md

 We now have an image with the areas where a motion occured in white and we only need to check if we have some pixels with a value of 255 in the image to know if there was a motion.
 Since we know that, we might as well highlight the area where a movement occured: Rodent does that by putting a purple rectangle around the area.
 The code is not that interesting and lives in utils.py/find_motion_boundaries if you want to check it out.
-It simply finds the lowest/highest point (X, Y) in the image with 255, becoming the coordinates for the rectangle (and None if there was no motion).
+It simply finds the lowest/highest point (X, Y) in the image with 255, becoming the coordinates for the rectangle and None if there was no motion.
 Adding a rectangle to an image is trivial as well:
 ```
 # low_point and high_point are the (X,Y) tuple mentioned above